 Unlike some cities, New Bedford isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in New Bedford are a mix of both white- and blue-collar jobs.
 Overall, New Bedford is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in New Bedford who work in office and administrative support (12.89%), sales jobs (9.40%), and management occupations (6.46%).

 New Bedford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in New Bedford in 2010 was $21,665, which is low income relative to Massachusetts, and middle income relative to the rest of the US.
 This equates to an annual income of $86,660 for a family of four.
 However, New Bedford contains both very wealthy and poor people as well.